 During the second year of life, babies are learning to feed themselves.
 They are

-moving to table foods and
+moving to table foods

+in food.
 If you have concerns your child is not eating enough, speak with your doctor.

 Encourage activity and exploration

 by providing a safe environment that lets your child be active every day.
 Besides